Governorship of Mitt Romney: Environment

 Although Romney voiced support for wind farm projects in several Massachusetts towns, he opposed the Cape Wind offshore wind farm proposed for Nantucket Sound, saying that it would depress property values and damage the local, tourism-based economy in an area he described as pristine and a "national treasure".
 Cape Wind supporters accused Romney and federal lawmakers of "back-door deal-making" in an attempt to kill the project, while elected officials opposed to the project accused Cape Wind developers of receiving a "back-room deal" for the 24 sqmi of state-controlled property targeted to be used in the project.

 In August 2006, Romney unveiled an energy plan calling for improved energy-efficiency requirements for state buildings, increased use of biofuels in the state automobile fleet, the creation of a prize-rewards lottery for consumers who buy energy-efficient equipment, and proposals for wind and biomass power-generation for state facilities.
 Three months later, in November 2006, Romney cut $7 million from the maintenance budget for the state's parklands (the sixth largest state park system in the country).
 He also cut hundreds of thousands of dollars from the budget for environmental law enforcement, efforts to promote cleaner water in communities, and hazardous waste cleanup.

 Transportation policy and the "Big Dig"

-During his campaign for governor, Romney proposed merging the Massachusetts Turnpike Authority, the government agency that managed the massive "Big Dig" project in Boston, with the Massachusetts Highway Department."Romney set to propose break on tolls: By Scott S. Greenberger " Globe Staff December 15, 2006.
-Retrieved November 13, 2006.
+During his campaign for governor, Romney proposed merging the Massachusetts Turnpike Authority, the government agency that managed the massive "Big Dig" project in Boston, with the Massachusetts Highway Department.
 Under Massachusetts law the Turnpike Authority is an independent agency that does not report to the governor.
 After being elected Governor, Romney called for the merger in 2003 and 2004.
 The Massachusetts legislature rejected Romney's call for consolidation.
 However the legislature did approve making the head of the Massachusetts Department of Transportation the head of the Turnpike Authority.